This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 , also called aseptic meningitis, is inflammation of the lining that surrounds your child's brain and spinal cord.
 The infection can be life-threatening.

-It may only take a few hours to a few days to have any of the following signs and symptoms:
+may only take a few hours to a few days to develop:

 - High fever and chills